FreeCAD/FreeCAD-render/docs/Lights.md

 (like Appleseed), a conversion is made when exporting.

 Orienting an area light in a scene may be quite painful.
-To alleviate such a task, you will find a `Point at...` feature in the contextual menu of the light.
+To alleviate such a task, you will find a `Point at...` feature in the context menu of the light (right-click on the light in the tree view).
 Trigger `Point at...`, select the object your area should point at, and the workbench will orient automatically the area to the object.

 ### Sun & sky light